AU-Master-Thesis/thesis/sections/2-background/related-works.typ

 ]

-The field of multi-agent path planning has a rich literature, with numerous methods differing significantly based on their underlying taxonomies.

-These approaches vary in assumptions about the environment and the holonomic constraints of the robots.
+Approaches vary in assumptions about the environment and the holonomic constraints of the robots.
 A critical element in multi-robot systems, path planning exhibits large dichotomies, such as whether an algorithm is centralized, with a single decision-making entity, or decentralized.
 The guarantees offered by these algorithms also differ, addressing factors like travel time, distance, and feasible trajectories based on the robot's motion model.
 Additionally, robustness to dynamic environments and communication interference is crucial.
 The methods range from classical approaches to modern AI-driven techniques, including sampling-based, graph-based, and potential field methods.
 Key indicators of a good path planning algorithm include path length, computational speed, smoothness, energy cost, and safety.
-Furthermore, it's important to distinguish between path planning and trajectory planning, as the former focuses solely on finding an obstacle-free path without considering the temporal aspects of motion.
+Furthermore, it's important to distinguish between path planning and trajectory planning, as the former focuses solely on finding an obstacle-free path without considering the temporal aspects of motion such as the velocity and jerk needed to safely executed the planned path.

-#let coordinator = box(circle(radius: 0.5em, fill: orange.lighten(50%), stroke: orange), outset: 0.25em)
-#figure(
-  std-block(
-    image("../../figures/out/multi-robot-path-planning-classification.svg", width: 80%),
-  ),
-  caption: [Multi-robot path planning can at a high level be classified as: Centralized, Decentralized, Distributed. #box(circle(radius: 0.5em, fill: orange.lighten(50%), stroke: orange)),
-  #coordinator
-]
-) <f.multi-robot-path-planning-classification>

-#line(length: 100%, stroke: 10pt + theme.maroon)

 Originally Murai _et al._ showed, with their _A Robot Web for Distributed Many-Device Localisation_, that #acr("GBP") can be utilised to solve multi-agent _localisation_.
 Then Patwardhan _et al._ showed that the same algorithm structure can be adapted to multi-agent _planning_.
 This thesis aims to extend the work by Patwardhan _et al._@gbpplanner to include a global planning layer, which can provide a more robust solution to the multi-agent planning in highly complex environments.
 As such @gbpplanner will be covered more thoroughly in its own dedicated section below, see @background-related-works-gbp-planner.